 Bulking for Muscle Mass

-The main principle when it comes to muscle building is that you must consume more calories than you expend daily.
-This is a fairly simple concept, however many people overindulge with this notion and wind up getting fatter than expected.
+The main principle of muscle building is that you must consume more calories than you expend each day.
+This is a fairly simple concept; many people overindulge with this notion and wind up getting fatter than expected.

-Unless you have weight standards to be met for a competitive sport, eating to get as big as possible in the fastest time isn’t always a good idea.
+Unless you have to meet weight rules for a sport, trying to get as big as possible as fast as you can is not always a good idea.

-Spillover is the most likely outcome when this occurs, and it can be a pain in trying to get rid of excess fat later on.
+Spillover is the most likely outcome when this happens, and it can be a pain to get rid of excess fat later on.

-If you need some guidance on getting your calories fine-tuned just right so you look great while gaining muscle, keep reading to see what you’ll need to do.
+If you want help adjusting your calories so you look good and build muscle, keep reading to learn what to do.

 How to Properly Build Muscle

-The most disciplined training regiment with the proper amount of rest (at least 8 hours a night) isn’t enough to create muscle growth without the correct nutrition.
+The most disciplined training regimen, with the proper amount of rest (at least 8 hours a night), isn’t enough to promote muscle growth without the right nutrition.

 It’s important that you get enough calories on the days that you do train so your body can get the energy it needs to repair muscle.

-Whether you work out 3 days a week or 6, you should always be supplying your body with the proper amount of calories that it needs daily.
+Whether you work out 3 days a week or 6, you should always be supplying your body with the proper amount of calories it needs each day.

-With most typical muscle gaining diets, the threshold for the surplus calories is set way too high.
+With most typical muscle-gaining diets, the recommended calorie surplus is often not clearly defined and is usually set too high.

-If you eat in excess of 500 calories over your daily caloric maintenance level (known as the basal metabolic rate, BMR) for long period of time, the body gains muscle but tends to retain more fat.
-It’s not uncommon for natural weightlifters to put on 50lbslbs or more in a single year to build their muscle!
+If you eat more than 500 calories above your daily maintenance (basal metabolic rate, BMR) for a long time, the body gains muscle but also tends to retain more fat.
+Natural weightlifters may gain 50 lbs or more in a year to build muscle!

-To avoid unnecessary fat gain, try to consume those surplus calories on training days and lower caloric levels closer to maintenance during non-training days.
+To avoid unnecessary fat gain, consume surplus calories on training days and eat at maintenance on non-training days.

-This is a leaner method of adding muscle mass and compounding these efforts over a period of time can amount to spectacular results with little accumulated subcutaneous fat stored.
+This is a leaner method of adding muscle mass, and compounding these efforts over time can yield spectacular results with little subcutaneous fat accumulation.

-If you gain weight too fast, your body will show poorer muscle tone, more stubborn fat in common problem areas, with higher amounts of water retention from sodium dense diets.
+If you gain weight too fast, your body may show poorer muscle tone.
+You can also see more stubborn fat in common problem areas, as well as increased water retention from sodium-dense diets.
 Use patience when building muscle.

 The Wrap Up

-Unnecessary fat gain is a large price to pay that could potentially ruin your physique and waste years of training in the gym.
-Minimize fat gain by eating slightly above your maintenance level and lowering carbs on days that you’re resting.
-Patience is really a virtue when building muscle and rushing the process will delay progress much further than it should.
+Unnecessary fat gain is a high price to pay.
+It could ruin your physique and waste years of gym training.
+Minimize fat gain by eating just above maintenance and lowering carbs on rest days.
+Patience is key when building muscle.
+Rushing the process slows progress more than you think.